samwell-ho/openpgp-ca/doc/src/details.md

 - The user needs to obtain the CA's public key,
 - generate their own new key,
-- generate a "trust signature" certification for the CA's key.
+- generate a trust signature for the CA's key.
 - This certification and the user's public key need to be transferred to the CA admin.
 - The CA admin then needs to import this new user key into OpenPGP CA, which